No. 15 Squadron RAF

-Number 15 Squadron, sometimes written as No. XV Squadron, was a squadron of the Royal Air Force.
-It most recently operated the Panavia Tornado GR4 from RAF Lossiemouth as No. XV (Reserve) Squadron.
+Number 15 Squadron, also known as No. XV Squadron, is a dormant squadron of the Royal Air Force.
+It most recently operated the Panavia Tornado GR4 from RAF Lossiemouth as No. 15 (Reserve) Squadron.
 It was the RAF's Operational Conversion Unit for the Tornado GR4 which taught pilots and Weapon Systems Officers (WSO) how to fly the aircraft and what tactics to use to best exploit the performance of their aircraft and its weapons.
+The squadron disbanded on 31 March 2017.